mia-platform/documentation/docs/release_notes/RN_v8-4/platform_8-4-0_releasenotes.md

 It is possible to switch between [Basic Homepage](../../development_suite/overview-dev-suite#basic-homepage) and [Metrics Homepage](../../development_suite/overview-dev-suite#homepage) using `command + k` interface.

+#### Default branch selection

+When opening the Design Area, the branch selection modal will show the default branch that you can set up in the CMS of your project with the property `defaultBranch`.
+If not set in the CMS, it will retrieve the default branch from the provider of your project.

 ### Bug Fix

 #### Correct project homepage visualization